mjdave/tui/README.md

 baseWidth = nil
 ```

+## Performance

+As tui parses and immediately runs hand written script code in a single pass, in cases with few loops, it should perform just as well as, or better than the alternatives.

+Where tui will be noticably slower than lua, is when writing high performance loops and functions.
+To make up for that it is much easier to call out to your own C++ functions where needed.

 # Using tui in C++

 You can add the files to your c++ project, run a script, and access the output easily.
 The only dependency is glm for vector math support.